How to apply

 For more information please visit our How is it Managed? section.

-For the decentralised activities managed by National Agencies please apply using Erasmus+ applications.
+For the decentralised activities managed by National Agencies please apply using the Erasmus+ and European Solidarity Corps page.

-For the centralised activities managed by Education, Audiovisual and Culture Executive Agency (EACEA) information about the application forms and selection procedure will be available on the EACEA's website.
+For the centralised activities managed by the European Education and Culture Executive Agency information about the application forms and selection procedure will be available on the EACEA's website.

 After you apply